flo7up/apache-spark-code-mapping-library/README.md

 PySpark_code_mapping_library is a Python library for dealing with code mappings The library allows users to specify mappings in a code mapping csv.file.
-The library returns a mapping for a given Spark dataframe Optinally, users can specify which input columns from the dataframe should be used as mapping inputs and which columns from the code mapping csv file should be taken into account.
+The library returns a mapping for a given Spark dataframe Optionally, users can specify which input columns from the dataframe should be used as mapping inputs and which columns from the code mapping csv file should be taken into account.